NickNaso/abi-stable-node-research/experiments/6_use_c_lib_stub_include_dir/README.md

-# Use N-API library in Go and export all in Node.js
+# Use C library stub in Go and and real library in Node.js setting the include dir

-In this experiment I imported C library stub for N-API in **Go** then I used the function of the library in a **Go** function.
-After the export like a C static library I used it in a native add-on.
+In this experiment I imported C library stub in **Go** then I used the function of the library in a **Go** function.
+After the export like a C static library I used it in a native add-on linking the real C library.
+In both environment I set the right include direcotry to make easier the usage of the libraries.
 To run the experiment execute the following command:

 `$ ./build.sh`